Do you experience this?

 The following are symptoms of a panic attack:

 Your provider will ask about agoraphobia symptoms.
-She may also examine you or perform blood tests.
+She may also recommend blood tests.
 These are intended to rule out physical causes for your symptoms.

 To be diagnosed with agoraphobia, your symptoms must meet certain criteria.
 You will not be diagnosed with agoraphobia if your symptoms are caused by illness.
 They also can not be caused by substance use or another disorder.